How Does Gilbert Dental Center Help?

 Immediate Full Dentures

 Immediate full dentures are placed in the same dental visit.
 Prior to pulling the remaining teeth, we will take measurements of the patient’s mouth.
 When the patient returns for the procedure and directly after the patient’s remaining teeth are removed, the dentures are placed.
-The patient’s jawbone and mouth may shift in the healing process, so Dr. Browning and Dr. Bingham would recommend a follow-up visit to check the placement of the dentures.
+The patient’s jawbone and mouth may shift in the healing process, so Dr. Bingham and Dr. Bingham would recommend a follow-up visit to check the placement of the dentures.
 Over time, the dentures will need to be tightened as the patient’s mouth heals.

 There are also partial dentures.
 These are similar to a bridge but are removable, and they may be a good option for patients with some healthy teeth.